josephlijo/jsBoot/Learning/reactBoot/redux/01.redux-only/README.md

 });

 // We have store and reducers
-// Time for "Action", let's dispatch it store.dispatch({type: 'INCREMENT'}); // state should 1
+// Time for "Action", let's dispatch it - Publish it store.dispatch({type: 'INCREMENT'}); // state should 1
 store.dispatch({type: ''}); // no state change as there is no reducer to handle it store.dispatch({type: 'INCREMENT'}); // state should be 2 store.dispatch({type: 'DECREMENT'}); // state should be 2 as our reducers don't action this type as yet

+// We can see it is following a pub-sub pattern; we can subscribe to events that are published via dispatch
 ```